Keyboard shortcuts

 "lit".to_string() / "lit".into()same as the literal (literal-only)

-a nested call foo(bar())bar becomes its own task; foo takes a ref to it (recursive: foo(bar(baz())))
+a nested call foo(bar())bar becomes its own task; recursive

 Notes:

 • .clone() is the fan-out marker.
-The body is faithful Rust (real move semantics).
-Sending one binding to two consumers requires an explicit .clone() — which is exactly correct, since Argo copies the output parameter into each consumer.
+Sending one binding to two consumers requires an explicit .clone() - which matches what Argo actually does (copy the parameter into each consumer).

 Return values

-A #[workflow] with a return type bubbles its terminal task’s output up as the template’s own outputs.parameters.return, so a parent consumes a sub-workflow exactly like a container:
+A #[workflow] with a return type bubbles its terminal task’s output up, so a parent consumes a sub-workflow exactly like a container:

 #[workflow]